Keith Haring: Early life and education: 1958–1979

-Haring was born in Reading, Pennsylvania, on May 4, 1958.
+Haring was born at Community General Hospital in Reading, Pennsylvania, on May 4, 1958.
 He was raised in Kutztown, Pennsylvania, by his mother, Joan Haring, and father, Allen Haring, an engineer and amateur cartoonist.
 He had three younger sisters, Kay, Karen and Kristen.
 He became interested in art at a very young age, spending time with his father producing creative drawings.
 His early influences included Walt Disney cartoons, Dr. Seuss, Charles Schulz, and the Looney Tunes characters in The Bugs Bunny Show.

 Haring's family attended the United Church of Christ.
-In his early teenage years, he was involved with the Jesus Movement.
+In his early teenage years, he was involved with the Jesus movement.
 He later hitchhiked across the country, selling T-shirts he made featuring the Grateful Dead and anti-Nixon designs.
 He graduated from Kutztown Area High School in 1976.
 He studied commercial art from 1976 to 1978 at Pittsburgh's Ivy School of Professional Art, but eventually lost interest, inspired to focus on his own art after reading The Art Spirit (1923) by Robert Henri.

-Haring had a maintenance job at the Pittsburgh Center for the Arts and was able to explore the art of Jean Dubuffet, Jackson Pollock, and Mark Tobey.
+Haring had a maintenance job at the Pittsburgh Arts and Crafts Center and was able to explore the art of Jean Dubuffet, Jackson Pollock, and Mark Tobey.
 He was highly influenced around this time by a 1977 retrospective of Pierre Alechinsky's work and by a lecture that the sculptor Christo gave in 1978.
 From Alechinsky's work, he felt encouraged to create large images that featured writing and characters.
 From Christo, Haring was introduced to ways of incorporating the public into his art.
-His first significant one-man exhibition was in Pittsburgh at the Center for the Arts in 1978.
+His first significant exhibition was in Pittsburgh Arts and Crafts Center in 1978.

 Haring moved to the Lower East Side of New York in 1978 to study painting at the School of Visual Arts.
 He also worked as a busboy during this time at the nightclub Danceteria.
 While attending school he studied semiotics with Bill Beckley and experimented with video and performance art.
 Haring was also highly influenced in his art by author William Burroughs.

 In 1978, Haring wrote in his journal: "I am becoming much more aware of movement.
 The importance of movement is intensified when a painting becomes a performance.
 The performance (the act of painting) becomes as important as the resulting painting."

-In December 2007, an area of the American Textile Building in the TriBeCa neighborhood of New York City was discovered to have a Haring painting from 1979.